catmando/LocoRuby/README.md

 You can also create a windows short-cut where the target is the LocoRuby page.
 In this case when a user opens the short-cut a new browser window with no history is created, in which the LocoRuby code will begin to run.
 Once the popup is created the original window (with no history) can be deleted.

+##Host and Ports##

+By default LocoRuby.exe listens on port 8000, and the LocoRuby javascript object communicates with 127.0.0.1.
+To listen on a different port run LocoRuby with the --port (-p) option.
+I.e. `LocoRuby -p8001`.
+The LocoRuby js object must be initialized for the same host:port using the host: key.
+I.e. ...`key: "127.0.0.1:8001"`....

 ##Security##